UAlbertaALTLab/recording-validation-interface/README.md

     flask run

-This should use the WSGI app configured in `.env`.
+This will use the WSGI app configured in `.env`.

 Testing